rniemela77/discord-bot/README.md

 - Separate out the discord commands into a separate file
 - Create a faux database to store the users and their scheduled messages.
 Use this until MongoDB is set up
 - Set up MongoDB
-- Create a frontend with VueJS
+- Put secret keys in a .env file